 The ‘Wake Up’ Call

 Poets are not mere romantics.
 They are disruptors, who bare the scars and cover their wounds with words.
-Spoken word poetry allows one to feel these wounds by making them seen, heard and even felt.
-It’s the abstraction of this form which creates its strength and stirs a change.
+Spoken word poetry allows one to feel these wounds by making them seen, heard, and even felt.
+It’s the abstraction of this form that creates its strength and stirs a change.
 It allows one to disengage with a filtered life and move into the sphere of an unedited engagement.
 As it’s said – you cannot edit emotions.

 Alice In Anxiety Land